Bio

 Accomplishments

-2022-2024 American Quilt Study Group Board Member
+2022-current American Quilt Study Group Board Member & Treasurer

 2022 Names of Christ (2020) accepted at The 12th International Art Competition